 Legal Super Bowl Betting Apps

-The online gambling providers we mention here allow their members to bet on Super Bowl spreads using modern smartphones and tablets without visiting the Google Play or Apple App Stores.
+The online gambling providers we mention here allow their members to bet on point spreads using modern smartphones and tablets without visiting the Google Play or Apple App Stores.
 All you need to do is whip out your Apple or Android device and click on any sportsbook link posted here.

 Within seconds, your iPhone, iPad, or Android screen will fill up with the latest Super Bowl odds, including NFL point spreads for both teams.
 These SB gambling apps are the perfect solution for bettors that want to wager on the spread while at a watch party, in transit, or anywhere else in the country on Super Bowl Sunday.
 To learn more about betting from your phone, click here.